HusseinBakri/Hannibal/README.md

 sudo service apache2 restart
 ```

-When POSTing files to omeka (meaning using REST API via Python), you need also to install ImageMagick
+When POSTing files to omeka (meaning using REST API via Python), you need also to install ImageMagick.
+Omeka uses ImageMagick.

 To check if ImageMagick is present, check that the following gives an output.
 ```